(Last updated on: 28/11/2022)

 - There are a lot of insects, so if your little one is moving around there is every chance he/she may eat a centipede, or spider, or God knows what else

-- Take an umbrella with you for the sun as beaches don’t tend to have shade (for my tips on how to shade a baby on a deserted beach click here)
+- Take an umbrella with you for the sun as beaches don’t tend to have shade

 For more on travelling Costa Rica with children you might also find this post helpful.